anvbackman/Programvaruteknik-DT181G/Project/README.md

 #### Swing Layout
 The implementation includes the use of the FlowLayout in the ButtonLabel due to its simplicity in arranging the buttons from the left to right, making the position easy to control.
+It also includes the use of the BorderLayout in the GamePanel class in order to showcase the score at the top of the frame.

 Based on the above we may establish that the assigned goal: "The implementation need to include at least 1 unique Swing layout" has been accomplished.
-This by implementing at least one Swing Layout, which in this case were the FlowLayout due to its ease of use.
+This by implementing at least one Swing Layout, which in this case were the FlowLayout due to its ease of use and the BorderLayout to showcase the score at the top of the frame.

 #### Additional design patterns
 The implementation incorporates the Observer pattern which is used between the Model class and Controller class